eira-fransham/bevy-mod-richter/README.md

 Based on [Richter](https://github.com/cormac-obrien/richter) by Cormac O'Brien, and still shares a lot of its DNA.
 It should be at feature parity with Richter but as refactoring work is ongoing some things may be broken temporarily.
-Started as a quick project to make Richter run on macOS, but ended up with 10,000 lines added and 7500 lines removed.
+Started as a quick project to make Richter run on macOS, but ended up with some 15,000 lines added and 10,000 lines removed.

 ![Preview of demo playback](content/preview.gif)